-Chase Ventrella is a singer/songwriter and a multi-instrumentalist currently based in the greater Chicagoland area.
+Chase Ventrella is a singer/songwriter and multi-instrumentalist currently based in Chicago.
 With the lyrical influences of Bob Dylan and Colin Meloy of the Decemberists, Chase's music falls in realm of Americana, or Indie Folk Rock.
 His lyrics are sometimes funny, sometimes poignant, and always relatable.
 Musically, he draws from many influences, some of these are The Beatles, Brian Wilson, Cat Stevens, CAKE, The Mountain Goats, Nathaniel Rateliff, Ben Folds, Shakey Graves, Elliott Smith, and Jeff Tweedy (Wilco).

 Chase, originally inspired by his grandfather, started playing saxophone in band in elementary school.
 He picked up a guitar starting at age 12, and subsequently moved to piano six years later.
 Since then, he's dabbled at just about every instrument he can get his hands on.